Threat Model — infrabroker¶

 - Mitigation (restart survival, not multi-instance): the opt-in state_db

-(SQLite, write-through) persists the signer's runtime grants/waivers and the
+(SQLite, write-through) persists the signer's runtime grants/waivers, the

-control plane's approval registry across restarts.
-The in-memory state
+kill-switch freeze set, and the control plane's approval registry across

-behaviour baselines are intentionally not persisted (a TCP connection cannot
+intentionally not persisted (a TCP connection cannot be resurrected; the

 - Residual risk (crash window): an approval is marked consumed with a